(780) 892-7930 or 1-855-DAVENTRY

 Daventry Appraisal Services is committed to providing our clients with the most up-to-date and knowledgeable appraisers.
 As a result, we comply with all of the Appraiser Qualifications Board's Personal Property Appraisal Minimum Qualification Criteria.
 This includes attending a 7-hour USPAP updating course once every two years as well as 70 hours of continuing education every five years, which includes 20 hours of coursework related to valuation theory.

 Our Senior Appraiser, Tracy Dopko, has gone one step further to ensure you receive the most thorough appraisal reports.
-In order to earn her Certified Appraiser designation with the International Society of Appraisers, Tracy was required to complete an intensive course in appraisal studies, pass two proctored examinations, and submit four different complex appraisal reports (total of 175 pages) that were scrutinized by an appraisal review panel.
+In order to earn her Certified member designation with the International Society of Appraisers, Tracy was required to complete an intensive course in appraisal studies, pass two proctored examinations, and submit four different complex appraisal reports (totaling 175 pages) that were scrutinized by an appraisal review panel.
 Tracy is subject to a mandatory requalification process every 5 years, which includes completing a requalification course, submission of an appraisal report for review, and a minimum of 100 hours of professional development credits.

 When hiring an appraiser, it is important to ask what kind of continuing education and courses an appraiser has taken.
 As markets are constantly changing, it is important that an appraiser keep themselves current.